iluwatar/java-design-patterns/service-to-worker/README.md

 ---
-title: Service to Worker
+title: "Service to Worker Pattern Explained: Integrating Dispatcher View with Service Locator in Java"
-description:
+description: "Discover the Service to Worker design pattern in Java: an essential strategy for separating control flow and view management to enhance web application maintainability and scalability."
 category: Architectural
 language: en
 tag: